 Should you consider vivo’s new mid-range phone?

-Is the pop-up-free design and bigger battery enough for the V19 Neo to compete against current mid-range phones in the market?
+Is the pop-up-free design and bigger battery enough for the vivo V19 Neo in the Philippines to compete against current mid-range phones in the market?

 -Gorgeous AMOLED Panel with a fast in-display fingerprint scanner